Feeds:

 Vulcan Pacaya

 No doubt this wasn’t a safe day trip from Antigua, but I got great photos.
-Those are people above.

 Read Full Post »